Home

 Home to jazz festivals in the fall and spring, Cape May clubs along the oceanfront offer a wide variety of musical entertainment all year round.

 A drive along Route 9 or Route 47 will take you past horse farms, garden marts, antique shops, and woodlands.
 This is definitely the scenic route.
-Drive down the New Jersey Parkway to exit zero and enjoy this national treasure, Cape May.
+Drive down the Garden State Parkway to exit zero and enjoy this national treasure, Cape May.

 Cape May Beaches